New Jersey Probate

-An estate will qualify for the small estate process if either A or B exists:
+As an experienced probate attorney serving New Jersey will explain, an estate will qualify for the small estate process if either A or B exists:

 - The estate is intestate, the value of all property does not exceed $20,000, and the surviving spouse or domestic partner is entitled to the entire estate.
 However, the surviving spouse or domestic partner must agree to use all the estate assets except $5000 to pay any valid creditor claims.
 N.J.
 Stat.
 Ann. § 3B:10-3.